-Fig. KK
+Fig. PP

-CUTTING BASE MOLDING (FIG. LL)
+CUTTING BASE MOLDING (FIG. QQ)

 Base moldings and many other moldings can be cut on a compound miter saw.
-The setup of the saw depends on molding characteristics and applications, as shown.
-Perform practice cuts on scrap material.
-To achieve best results:
+The setup of the saw depends on molding characteristics and application, as shown.
+Perform practice cuts on scrap material to achieve best results:

 - Always make sure moldings rest firmly against fence and table.
-Use hold-down or C-clamps, whenever possible, and place tape on the area being clamped to avoid marks. - Reduce splintering by taping the cut area prior to making cut.
-Mark cut line directly on the tape. - Splintering typically happens due to wrong blade application and thinness of the material.
+Use hold-down, crown molding vice or C-clamps, whenever possible, and place tape on the area being clamped to avoid marks. - Reduce splintering by taping the cut area prior to making the cut.
+Mark the cut line directly on the tape. - Splintering typically happens due to an incorrect blade application and thinness of the material.

-Fig. LL
+Fig. QQ